ryan-schreiber/doesnt-git-easier/README.md

 * Commit and push files easily without cloning a repo
 * Abstracts away the interactions with Git REST API in a Pythonic way for simpler use
 * Multiple ways of storing token information to help keep your keys secure
+* Uses the "smart_open" library for opening files when not a git file